openstack/openstack-manuals/doc/networking-guide/source/deploy_scenario4a.rst

 The flow of packets in a provider network scenario only contains complexity inside the compute node's Open vSwitch networking.
-Neutron allocates internal VLAN tags for each Neutron Network and provides a mapping between the internal VLAN tag used for a Neutron network, and then inserts rules in the Open vSwitch switching infrastructure to rewrite the internal VLAN tag back to the VLAN tag that is allocated on the hardware switch, as packets cross the br-ex device.
+Neutron allocates internal VLAN tags for each neutron network and provides a mapping between the internal VLAN tag used for a neutron network, and then inserts rules in the Open vSwitch switching infrastructure to rewrite the internal VLAN tag back to the VLAN tag that is allocated on the hardware switch, as packets cross the br-ex device.